This Udon noodle stir fry is packed with flavor and makes an easy weeknight meal. Add chicken, shrimp, or tofu for a protein punch.

 - For a large bok choy, cut the leafy green tops from the white part and stack them on top of each other.
 Cut crosswise into thin strips.
 Trim the root portion about 1-inch from the bottom.
 Cut the white stalks into small pieces, about ½ inch thick.
 For baby bok choy, trim the bottoms a bit and cut each stalk in half length wise.

 - Heat 1 tablespoon coconut oil in a wok or large skillet over medium high heat.
 Add the mushrooms and stir fry until lightly browned.
-Add the remaining coconut oil and the bok choy and cook until greens wilt and white parts soften a bit, a few minutes.
+Add the remaining coconut oil, white parts of green onion, and the bok choy and cook until greens wilt and white parts soften a bit, a few minutes.
 Add the garlic, ginger, and red pepper flakes and cook another 2 minutes.